clabo15/postgres-container/README.md

 ## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes or improvements.
+Contributions are welcome.
+Please fork the repository and submit pull requests with your changes.

 ## License